- Fertilizers add nutrients like nitrogen, phosphorus and potassium to the soil to help plant growth.

 - Spot treating weeds may be more effective than using a weed-and-feed product over your entire lawn.

-All fertilizers add nutrients to the soil to assist plant growth.
+All fertilizers add nutrients to the soil to help plant growth.
 Natural and manufactured fertilizers have different qualities, but it is necessary to take precautions when using either of them.

 When properly applied, fertilizers pose few risks to humans or animals.

-If used correctly, fertilizers can help you improve and maintain your lawn, so your lawn will be healthy enough to limit erosion, cool the environment and control allergens, among its many other benefits.
+If used correctly, fertilizers can help you improve and maintain your lawn.
+Healthy lawns limit erosion, cool the environment and control allergens, among many other benefits.

 Fertilizers are important in lawn care because they supplement the soil with needed nutrients.